UBS releases diversity figures for Americas staff

-NEW YORK (Reuters) - UBS Group AG (UBSG.S) said on Monday that 38% of its employees in the Americas at the end of last year were women and 25% were people of color, adding that it aims to increase the diversity of its workforce.
+NEW YORK, Feb 24 (Reuters) - UBS Group AG said on Monday that 38% of its employees in the Americas at the end of last year were women and 25% were people of color, adding that it aims to increase the diversity of its workforce.

 While diversity was greater in hiring - with 42% of recruits being female and 38% non-white - it declined for promotions.
 A third of those promoted were women, while only 21% were people of color, UBS said in a report.